 Deferred tax on the movement in the defined benefit surplus during the year has been recognised at a rate of 35 per cent, being the rate applicable to refunds from a trust, reflecting the most likely method by which the defined benefit surplus would be realised (see note 7).

-For more information in relation to the group's and company's defined benefit pension schemes see note A6.
+For more information in relation to the group's defined benefit pension schemes, including changes in financial and demographic assumptions, see note A5.

 Defined contribution schemes